MLP

 Understandably, many MLP stakeholders are considering the deal.

 But some stakeholders believe that this isn't feasible.
-Tylis and SC Holdings already have an agreement in place with the Tom Dundon and the PPA, and could resort to litigation were this new arrangement to gain legs.
+Tylis and SC Holdings already have an agreement in place with Tom Dundon and the PPA, and could resort to litigation were this new arrangement to gain legs.

 But Wait, There's More!